laitcanard05/tp/docs/UserGuide.md

 **Notes:**
 - You can delete a single transaction by specifying its index
-- You can delete a range of transactions by specifying a start and end index (e.g., "2-5")
+- You can delete a range of transactions by specifying a start and end index (e.g., "2-5", where start index <= end index)
+- Range of indices ignores leading and trailing spaces
 - Indices are based on the current listing order in the application
 - After deletion, the remaining transactions are re-indexed